This post may contain affiliate links.

 I still don’t like tough seasons, but I’m realizing that the sooner I accept and turn to God in trust, rather than trying to throw a tantrum, the better it goes for me.

-One of the biggest draws to my blog, Unmasking the Mess, has been for people searching about how to get through the struggles of life.
+One of the biggest draws to my blog, Unmasking the Mess, has been for people searching about getting through the struggles of life.

 It might be how to trust God when life is so hard, how to keep the faith, and maybe how to make it through when everything feels like it’s working against you.

-If we look back in God’s Word, we can find numerous examples of people who went through tough seasons.
+If we look back in God’s Word, we can find numerous examples of people getting through the struggles of life.
 We can even do a Google search and find people outside the Bible who have encountered difficult times and see how they made it through.

 (1 Peter 1:7, NLT).